Georgia schools gain option to gut year-end tests amid COVID-19 pandemic

 “I’m not ready to give up on this year,” said Mike Royal, a 10-year board member who opposed scrapping the test weights entirely.

 Royal joined other board members in October to hack the tests’ weight down to 10% instead of 0.01%, triggering a 30-day public comment period required before a final vote.
-That decision was met with intense backlash, the board to ditch the 10% alternative in November and back Woods’ original proposal.
+That decision was met with intense backlash, the board to ditch the 10% alternative last month and back Woods’ original proposal.

-“It has been an increasingly challenging year,” board Chairman Scott Sweeney said after Monday’s (Dec.
-21) vote.
-“We still have a tremendous amount of work before us.”

 Georgia schools are staring down another rough road to close out the 2020-21 term after shifting to online-only courses last spring and returning to uncertain classroom settings in the fall.
 Many districts remain strictly virtual while others have given students the option to resume in-person studies.